10 Ways to Improve Visibility and Engagement During Your Next Super Bowl Marketing Campaign

 Within the context of social media, video generates 1200 percent more shares than text and images combined.
 Across the board - from the baby crib to the C-suite - video is THE medium of choice for consuming content.

 Take a look at the screenshot below of a post from Amazon of a snack stadium.
 The post, which is an Echo promotion, is actually a video.
 Not much happens in the video, but that’s not the point.
 The video got 1000 percent more views than the post got Likes - 28,810 views compared to 2,633 Likes.

 Unfortunately, a lot of marketers waste great opportunities to impact their audience by going the humdrum product placement route.
 The problem is, short of getting an endorsement of your product from a pop star, reality TV star, or other super influencer, a picture of someone just holding your product - however fancy your packaging may be - rarely moves anyone to follow you or buy.
 Videos expedite the purchase process.

 2. Skip the Product Picture

 People don’t mind seeing posts about products.
 They prefer them, in fact.
 Product posts consistently outperform both lifestyle posts and posts from celebrities.
 Sixty-five percent of the top-performing posts on Instagram feature products.
 But an unstyled picture of your product showing up in someone’s Instagram feed isn’t what they want.

-The best way to craft a powerful, high-impact Instagram influencer campaign is to think about the story you want to tell.
+The best way to craft a powerful, high-impact Instagram marketing campaign is to think about the story you want to tell.
 Whose eye do you want to catch?
-And how can you talk about your topic (product) in a way that’s visually engaging?
+And how can you talk about your product in a way that’s visually engaging?
 Compare the two Instagram stories below.